 If so, you have landed in the right place!

 For the sake of this guide, let’s assume that you don’t know about diamonds but are looking to buy a 2-carat diamond ring.
+So, you are not looking to buy just any diamond ring.
 You should not just walk into or do a random online search for a jewelry store to get a 2-carat diamond ring.

 You can end up losing your money on a poor quality ring, if you do so.